gpozzetti/dummy_user_model/README.md

 Frontend
 --------
  - I see the CSS style is directly downloaded from the website.
-I would not do that because who know what can happen: the website is down, file get hacked or corrupted, it may be difficult to configure the firewalls in production.
+I would not do that because who knows what can happen: the website is down, file get hacked or corrupted, it may be difficult to configure the firewalls in production.
 Then I would prefer to download the chosen style.
 It will also allow me to dupplicate the file easily locally in order to make variations for the profile, for example.
 Although, by the way, I am questionning my-self now which best practice would be ...

 Various
 -------
  - I noticed that the init_db is not called with the double brackets.
  - I noticed a url_db parameter making stuff crashing when calling init_db().
- - I noticed the change to database were no persistent: if we restart flask server, the .db file is empty even if we signed up some people in.
+ - I noticed the change to database were not persistent: if we restart flask server, the .db file is empty even if we signed up some people in.
    * it was probably due to the init_db bug
  - No management of exception
  - No management of error-codes, I kept that for the sake of speed having limited time.
 But if we need to connect to another frontend, definitely a stronger API is necessary.